Nagaraju-Gangadhari/Stopwatch/README.md

-In this project, let's build a **Stopwatch** by applying the concepts we have learned till now.
+In this project, let's build a **Stopwatch** by applying the concepts.

 ### Refer to the image below: